 Now, we will go through the step-by-step process of migrating the user’s robot to the newest version of ROS:

-For this migration process, we strongly recommend the users keep the robot’s old SSD / HDD as a backup device and buy a new one for the new version of Ubuntu.
+For this migration process and also retriving the robot specific parameters, we strongly recommend the users keep the robot’s old SSD / HDD as a backup device and buy a new one for the new version of Ubuntu.

 - Download Xubuntu 22.04 from the official website and install it onto the robot.
 There are various tutorials out there on the internet, select anyone of them.